 9. Wooden Wheel Winery

-Located on a fifth-generation family, this Keota winery takes its history seriously.
+Located on a fifth-generation family farm, this Keota winery takes its history seriously.
 The centerpiece of the tasting room and event center at Wooden Wheel Winery is the renovated 1860s barn.
 In another nod to history, all of the wines are named for family members.
 Try the Isabella, a sweet white wine named for the owner's great-great-grandmother who originally settled the farm.
-Tours of the winery are held at 2 p.m. every Saturday, May through September.